Strategic bankruptcy problem: Division-proposal games

 A two-claimant rule is implementable in dominant strategies (using arithmetic mean) if-and-only-if it is strictly increasing in each claim, and the allocation of agnet i is a function of $c_i$ and $E-c_j$.
 Rules for more than two claimants are usually not implementable in dominant strategies.

+Dagan, Serrano and Volij present a game in which the claimant with the highest claim propose an allocation, to which the other claimants respond in sequence.
+For a large class of consistent and monotone bankruptcy rules, there is a variant of this game which yields the rule in a Nash equilibrium.
+Moreover, for monotone and supermodular bilateral principles, every subgame perfect equilibrium is coalition-proof.

 Implementation game for downward-manipulation of claims

 Dagan, Serrano and Volij consider a setting in which the claims are private information.
 Claimants may report false claims, as long as they are lower than the true ones.
 This assumption is relevant in taxation, where claimants may report incomes lower than the true ones.
 For each rule that is consistent and strictly-claims-monotonic (a person with higher claim gets strictly more), they construct a sequential game that implements this rule in subgame-perfect equilibrium.

+Bargaining games

+Tsay and Yeh introduce games in which the bilateral negotiations underlying a consistent rule are themselves resolved by non-cooperative bargaining procedures rather than by simply applying the rule.
+By varying the bargaining procedure so as to capture the spirit of each rule, they strategically justify the constrained equal awards rule, the constrained equal losses rule, the proportional rule and the Talmud rule, and in doing so reveal new relations among these central rules.

+Moreno-Ternero, Tsay and Yeh design a game inspired by an axiomatization of the TAL-family of rules (the parametric family that connects the constrained equal awards, Talmud and constrained equal losses rules).
+Bilateral negotiations in the game follow the lower and upper bounds used in that axiomatization, and consistency extends the bilateral outcomes to any number of claimants, so that the equilibrium outcomes reproduce the members of the TAL-family.

+Li and Ju propose three strategic bargaining games built around an extended "divide-and-choose" mechanism, whose unique subgame perfect equilibrium outcomes coincide with the constrained equal awards, constrained equal losses and Talmud allocations respectively.
+Their results are robust to certain forms of incomplete information and extend to related settings such as surplus-sharing problems.

+Hagiwara and Hanato provide a procedurally fair, multilateral bargaining game in which all claimants negotiate simultaneously and may renegotiate in later periods, and show that the constrained equal awards rule emerges as the unique subgame perfect equilibrium outcome.